junxit/us-congress-bills-114/metadata.md

 - 2015-01-29 — Senate amendment not agreed to: Amendment SA 92, under the order of 1/28/15, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
 59 - 39.
 Record Vote Number: 43.
 - 2015-01-29 — Senate amendment submitted
 - 2015-01-29 — Upon reconsideration, cloture on the measure invoked in Senate by Yea-Nay Vote.
 62 - 35.
 Record Vote Number: 45. (consideration: CR S626; text: CR S626)
+- 2015-01-30 — Held at the desk.
+- 2015-01-30 — Message on Senate action sent to the House.
+- 2015-01-30 — Received in the House.
+- 2015-02-10 — Rules Committee Resolution H. Res.
+100 Reported to House.
+Rule provides for consideration of S. 1 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+Bill is closed to amendments.
+After disposition of the previous question, the resolution allows for one motion to commit during consideration of S. 1.
+The resolution also provides for proceedings during the period from Feb.
+16, 2015 through Feb.
+23, 2015.
+- 2015-02-11 — Considered under the provisions of rule H. Res.
+100. (consideration: CR H947-960)
+- 2015-02-11 — DEBATE - Pursuant to the provisions of H. Res.
+100, the House proceeded with one hour of debate on S. 1.
+- 2015-02-11 — DEBATE - The House proceeded with 10 minutes of debate on the motion to commit with instructions, pending the reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to require that TransCanada Keystone Pipeline, L.P. pay for any oil spill cleanup on American soil.
+The point of order was subsequently withdrawn.
+- 2015-02-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-02-11 — Mrs. Capps moved to commit with instructions to the Committee on Energy and Commerce. (consideration: CR H958; text: CR H958)
+- 2015-02-11 — On motion to commit with instructions Failed by the Yeas and Nays: 181 - 241 (Roll no. 74). (consideration: CR H959-960)
+- 2015-02-11 — On passage Passed by the Yeas and Nays: 270 - 152 (Roll no. 75). (text: CR H947-950)
+- 2015-02-11 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 270 - 152 (Roll no. 75).(text: CR H947-950)
+- 2015-02-11 — Rule H. Res.
+100 passed House.
+- 2015-02-11 — Rule provides for consideration of S. 1 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+Bill is closed to amendments.
+After disposition of the previous question, the resolution allows for one motion to commit during consideration of S. 1.
+The resolution also provides for proceedings during the period from Feb.
+16, 2015 through Feb.
+23, 2015.
+- 2015-02-11 — The previous question on the motion to commit with instructions was ordered without objection. (consideration: CR H959)
+- 2015-02-11 — The previous question was ordered pursuant to the rule. (consideration: CR H958)
+- 2015-02-24 — Presented to President.
+- 2015-02-24 — Presented to President.
+- 2015-02-24 — Veto message received in Senate.
+Ordered held at the desk.
+- 2015-02-24 — Vetoed by President. (text of veto message: CR S1073)
+- 2015-02-24 — Vetoed by President.(text of veto message: CR S1073)
+- 2015-03-02 — Cloture motion on veto message presented in Senate. (consideration: CR S1215; text: CR S1215)
+- 2015-03-02 — Veto Message considered in Senate.
+- 2015-03-04 — Cloture motion on veto message withdrawn by unanimous consent in Senate. (consideration: CR S1274)
+- 2015-03-04 — Failed of passage in Senate over veto by Yea-Nay Vote.
+62 - 37.
+Record Vote Number: 68.
+- 2015-03-04 — Failed of passage in Senate over veto: Failed of passage in Senate over veto by Yea-Nay Vote.
+62 - 37.
+Record Vote Number: 68.
+- 2015-03-04 — Message on Senate action sent to the House.
+- 2015-03-04 — Veto Message considered in Senate. (consideration: CR S1274-1285, S1274)